stellar-deprecated/docs/other/things-to-build.md

 You would probably need to run stellar-core to build this.
 You can get the data from the stellar-core logs and the /quorum command.

 *Advanced Level*: Build a server that connects to stellar-core and monitors the externalized messages and the various validator broadcasts.

+# Libraries
+Build a library in your favorite language.
+- Python
+- C#
+- PHP
+- Java
+- Haskell
+- Etc.